 During my time in Ruthin, I also visited Nantclywd y Dre, the oldest timbered town house in Wales, dating back to the 1430s.
 Converted into a living history museum, its displays demonstrate the changing fashions and the lives of the house’s residents under the theme of the Seven Ages of Nantclwyd y Dre.
 The large gardens, hidden away at the back of the house, are an absolute joy and an ideal place to relax amidst natural beauty.

-I stayed at splendid Ruthin Castle Hotel which has a very good restaurant and beautiful grounds open to the public.There are many castles in this area; read all about them here Castle Bagging in North East Wales.
+I stayed at splendid Ruthin Castle Hotel and Spa which has a very good restaurant and beautiful grounds open to the public.There are many castles in this area; read all about them here Castle Bagging in North East Wales.

 Further Info on North East Wales